Monitoring, evaluating and undertaking research underpins decisions on the use and management of Commonwealth water for the environment.

-Monitoring, evaluating and conducting research on the use of water for the environment is helping to build knowledge about the best way to improve the health of the rivers and wetlands of the Basin.
+Science and knowledge tells us the outcomes we have achieved from water the environment and informs what we could do next time to achieve the best results to improve the health of the rivers and wetlands of the Basin.

-The Commonwealth Environmental Water Office (CEWO) works with Basin states, the Murray-Darling Basin Authority, scientists and the local community to build this knowledge.
+The Commonwealth Environmental Water Holder (CEWH) works with Basin states, the Murray-Darling Basin Authority, scientists, First Nations people and other local community members to build this knowledge.

 Environmental Monitoring, Reedy Lagoon, Gunbower VIC

-To guide CEWO monitoring, evaluation and research activities, and to ensure we fulfil legislative and Basin Plan obligations, the CEWO has developed the:
+To guide CEWH monitoring, evaluation and research activities, and to ensure we fulfil legislative and Basin Plan obligations, the CEWH has developed the:

 Monitoring, Evaluating and Research Activities